SmolLeaps/pharmas-league-verifier/README.md

 As of now, the current implementation is a simple admin dashboard for Pharma's League's administrators to verify resellers to be able to sell items on the marketplace.

-In the future, we would like to build an e-commerce interface as well as buyer and seller authentication for the buying and selling of drugs to take place on the platform
+In the future, we would like to build an e-commerce interface as well as buyer and seller authentication.
+This is to faciliate a functioning marketplace for the buying and selling of drugs to take place on the platform.

 ## About The Project